Jjar0/Veterinary-Vaxxination-System/README.md

 # Veterinary-Vaxxination-System
-(TRUR2283_A1) Python system which recommends a vaccination and health check schedule for each patient of a veterinary surgery.
+Python system for object oriented programming university class (TRUR2283_A1).
+The program recommends a vaccination and health check schedule for each patient of a hypothetical veterinary surgery.